Alheimsins/b5-johnson-120-ipip-neo-pi-r/README.md

 ## Help wanted

-If you want to help by translating the items to other languages this is how you do it.
+If you want to help by translating the items to other languages there are two ways to do it.

+### Tranlate on GitHub
 - clone the repo
 - find a language you know in [data](data)
 - duplicate the folder and rename it to the language you will translate